3 shot, including pregnant woman, 13-year-old boy, in Chatham drive-by, Chicago police say

 "I see them all the time," said Shelton, a witness who asked we only use his first name.
 "They're out here every day selling Sno Cones and stuff.
 You never know who is going to get shot.
 It's just ridiculous."

-Bullets also struck Courtney Dorsey, the victims' young cousin, as he rode his bike.
+Bullets also struck Courtney Dorsey, the victims' young cousin, as he rode his bike nearby.

 Police said Dorsey was struck in the face, Terrell was struck in the arm and Evita London was struck in the buttocks.